Nikon Z 400mm/4.5 vs. 600mm/6.3 PF

 I’m considering the purchase of the 600PF.
 I have the 400 and really like this lens.
 I occasionally use the 1.4TC which bumps it to 560mm which also brings max aperture to f/6.3.
 Not sure the hefty price tag of the 600mm is worth the extra 40mm…🤔 I’m aware that with the 600+1.4TC=840MM which would really extend reach..
 Opinions please as to expectations of performance.

-Buy or Rent the 600, play with it for a while side by side to the 400 and you can either sell the 600 or the 400 if the outcome dictates, at least you have a real world coal face experience in your specific application, easy peazy mate.
+Buy or Rent the 600, play with it for a while side by side to the 400 and you can either sell the 600 or the 400 if the outcome dictates, at least you have a real world coal face experience in your specific application.

 The mirror less Tcs work very well despite them being a outrageous gouge on price.

-I guess its about looking at what you do and want to do, often a new lens may modify your style and even what you do.
+I guess its about looking at what you do or want to do, often a new lens can greatly modify your style of what you do.

-If the majority of all your shots are 400mm end with a Tc added at times and your cropping heavily then hello......
+If the majority of all your shots are at the 400mm end with a Tc added at times and your cropping heavily then 600mm seems the ticket.

 My self i see both lenses as just tools for a purpose...........

-One offers light gathering capacity, the other reach with slightly more light gathering compromise and dependent more on ISO, it really depends on your application, 200mm reach often can be obtained easily with cropping, light can with ISO but at a compromise and challenge.
+One lens offers light gathering capacity, the other reach with slightly more light gathering compromise and dependent more on ISO, it really depends on your application, 200mm reach often can be obtained easily with cropping.

 RENT ONE see what it does for you.............the decision will be made for you.

-I am a F2.8 and F4 prime user and lover for good reason, i get killer money shots that are often different when others have packed up or left.
+I am a F2.8 and F4 prime user and lover for good reason, i get killer money shots that are often different when other shooters have packed up or left.

 Only an opinion